 - Expressing the idea that some class of people somehow might have some advantage not shared by the general population is an expression of bigotry.

 - The only authority one is under is that of his government(s) and, to a lesser degree, his employer.
+But even those are not compelling if these authorities challenge your idea of your rights.

 I don’t think it is too much of a stretch to review these and 2 Timothy 3:1-5 side by side to find their striking similarities.
 What does the Christian do to defend the way of life in Christ in the face of these now-prevailing attitudes?
 And should he even try?